jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 turning is good here

+2:31 PM

+ahhh.... so the IMU is still having problems.

+If I unplug everything the connection is more stable but it still dies eventually

+I'll try the other bus set one more time but yeah...
+I'll probably have to use SPI to connect to the Seeeduino that then connects to the IMU... ahhh man just more work

+Damn... yeah it's gonna have to be done...
+I just have not used SPI before so I'll have to take time to figure out how to do that.

+This looks like a nice [guide](https://roboticsbackend.com/raspberry-pi-master-arduino-uno-slave-spi-communication-with-wiringpi/)

+I want to get to a good spot so I'm going to try this, it looks short.

+I need to have bidirectional data messaging between them.

+What will happen is the IMU will run on a fast loop that can dump data when requested by the Pi

 ### Saturday 08/06/2022

 Ahh fresh day although it's already 5 PM now been working on it since 8 the wifi buggy